fabriziomiano/cordis-rank/README.md

 the EC contribution to the various companies / institutions.

 ## Requirements
-The tool has been tested on Ubuntu 18.04 and it requires
+The tool has been tested on Ubuntu 18.04, Windows 10, and mac OS Catalina.
+It requires
-* Python 3.7+
+* Python 3.6+
 * pandas
 * pytest

-In principle, it should work also on Windows and mac OS

 ## Setup
-It's a typical python3 setup:

-* Open a terminal, e.g. in your `$HOME` directory
+It's a typical python3 setup.
+Once you installed Python 3.6+ , open a terminal, e.g. in your `$HOME` directory and follow these steps

+#### Clone the repo
 * Clone the repo using SSH (your SSH key has to be added to GitLab first)
 ```
 git clone git@gitlab.com:r2mdev/r2m-rank.git